Sample-Specific Debiasing for Better Image-Text Models: Experiments

 In addition, we include the original debiased contrastive learning objective that uses a constant $\eta$ \citep{chuangDebiasedContrastiveLearning2020}.

-\subsubsection{\bf Downstream Tasks}
+\paragraph{Downstream Tasks}

-\paragraph{Image Classification} We assess the zero-shot image classification performance of $5$ CheXpert labels (Cardiomegaly, Edema, Pleural Effusion, Pneumonia, Pneumothorax) on the MIMIC-CXR data set \citep{johnsonMIMICCXRDeidentifiedPublicly2019a} that we refer to as CheX5.
+We assess the zero-shot image classification performance of $5$ CheXpert labels (Cardiomegaly, Edema, Pleural Effusion, Pneumonia, Pneumothorax) on the MIMIC-CXR data set \citep{johnsonMIMICCXRDeidentifiedPublicly2019a} that we refer to as CheX5.
 There is roughly 1k images for each binary classification task.
 We first tokenize and encode class-specific text prompts (e.g., ``No signs of pneumonia.'' or ``Findings suggesting pneumonia.'').
 Table~\ref{tab:zs_cls_prompts} provides the prompts for each category.
 For every image, we assign a binary label that corresponds to the prompt with the higher image-sentence score.
-We report classification accuracy (ACC) and AUC.
+We report classification accuracy (ACC) and area under the curve (AUC).

-\paragraph{Visual Grounding} We evaluate visual grounding performance using the MS-CXR region-sentence annotations \citep{boeckingMakingMostText2022}.
+We evaluate visual grounding performance using the MS-CXR region-sentence annotations \citep{boeckingMakingMostText2022}.
 This data set consists of 1,448 bounding boxes over 1,162 images, where each bounding box is associated with a sentence that describes its dominant radiological feature.
 We compute region-sentence scores to quantify how well the sentence is localized in the image.
 We report a measure of discrepancy between region-sentence scores inside and outside the bounding box, i.e., contrast-to-noise ratio (CNR) \citep{boeckingMakingMostText2022}, and how well the thresholded region-sentence scores overlap with the bounding box on average, i.e., mean intersection over union (mIoU).
 We use thresholds that span $[-1,1]$ in $0.05$ increments to compute the mIoU.

-\paragraph{Cross-Modal Retrieval} We evaluate cross-modal retrieval performance using the MS-CXR data set.
+We evaluate cross-modal retrieval performance using the MS-CXR data set.
 To evaluate retrieval, we compute the bounding box features from the region features with RoIAlign \citep{heMaskRCNN2017}.
 We compute box-sentence scores and sort them to retrieve items in one modality given a query from the other modality.
 The correctly retrieved item is the one that is paired with the query item.
 We compute the fraction of times the correct item was found in the top $K$ results (R@K), the median rank of the correct item in the ranked list (MedR), and the average recall over $K=10,50,100$ and over both the image-to-text and the text-to-image retrieval direction (Recall).

-\subsubsection{\bf Results}
+\paragraph{Results}

 Figure~\ref{fig:mlhc_dcl_fixtaup_tradeoff} illustrates performance trade-off for debiased contrastive learning that uses a constant class probability function $\eta$.
 Increasing the value of $\eta$ improves image classification but harms cross-modal retrieval performance.
 Conversely, decreasing the value of $\eta$ enhances cross-modal retrieval performance but harms image classification performance.
 DCL-$\eta_{\text{LM}}$ provides an overall superior solution on all three tasks.